200 Facts About Nepal and Nepali | Nepalese

 Dairy animals are allowed in the Hindu religion and can’t be slaughtered.
 Once dairy animals quit giving milk they are frequently discharged and the group is in charge of encouraging her.
 Dairy animals wander all finished Nepal, even in the bustling city of Kathmandu.
-Many individuals have water bison for drain, compost, and meat.
+Many individuals have water bison for draining, composting, and meat.

 Since cows are consecrated, so is their compost.
 It is the regular practice to clean the home with water and bovine compost, to perfect and favor it in the meantime.

-There is a great deal of fake merchandise here, particularly The North Face and different organizations that make an open-air outfit.
+There is a great deal of fake merchandise here, particularly The North Face and different organizations that make open-air outfits.

 Shaking your head does not signify ‘NO’.
 As a matter of fact, in Nepal, gesturing your head signifies “NO” and bouncing your go-to side (as though conveying every ear nearer to your shoulder) signifies ‘YES’.
-An exceptionally useful thing to know!
+A handy thing to know!

 Historical and Cultural Facts about Nepal